ffdm/fromthetransistor/README.md

 ## From the Transistor to the Web Browser

 My implementation of the George Hotz course.
 His timelines are unrealistic and have been removed.
 This project is just for fun, so will probably take me a few years.
-I will try to only use free and open-source tools for design and development (though of course the physical hardware will not be free).
+I will try to only use free and open-source tools for design and development (though physical hardware will not be free).

 #### Section 1: Intro: Cheating our way past the transistor
 - In the future, if TinyTapeout gets their s*** together, the chip could be fabbed and used for subsequent sections instead of an FPGA.